Don't forget your PE kit on Fridays!

 Click here to learn your spellings.

-Welcome to back to the second half of the Autumn Term
+Welcome back to the start of the Spring Term

-Below are a list of the subjects and topics we will be studying during the second half term.
+Below are a list of the subjects and topics we will be studying.

 Autumn Term 2